 We 4-wheel deeper into the bush for an itchy picnic on the river.
 Jeff tells us not to go too close.
 With some excitement, he tells us that they’ve made a movie about this very place—Rogue—a Crocodile Jaws.

 Carefully we sit in our plastic chairs for a picnic of cold cuts and hard cheeses on onion rolls out of the back of the jeep that Jeff prepares with an urgency.
 What we really need is whiskey.
 The bushes move.
 The horseflies sting.
-Only my husband ventures toward the river with his cameras, until Carmine screams at him to come back.

 I thank Jeff for lunch.